tareqpi/Nominatim/docs/gsoc22.md

 ## Computation of the Importance Score

 Nominatim currently uses the wiki importance data solely to set the importance score for the places that are important enough to have a Wikipedia article.
 Now that the OSM views data is in the database, it will be used as a secondary parameter with the wiki data being the primary parameter to compute the importance scores for all places.
 The new importance score consists of the wiki importance data with the addition of the normalized OSM views to the wiki importance values.
-OSM views data has a weightage of 35% and the wiki importance has a weightage of 65%.
+OSM views importance data has a weightage of 35% and the wiki importance data has a weightage of 65%.
+These percentages are set as initial values that need to be later reviewed.

 $$\LARGE \text{Importance} = (\text{Wiki}\times0.65) + (\text{OSM Views}\times0.35)$$

 ## Integrating OSM Views Into Importance Score Computation

 The new additions that are proposed to be added into Nominatim’s codebase are tested to understand how the OSM views data alter and enhance the accuracy of the importance score computation for each place.
 Because testing with a database that has a full planet import takes a significant amount of time, a smaller database is created that contains a subset of the OSM data to faster test the new importance computation.
-The chosen data subset that is used is [Latvia’s OSM data](https://download.geofabrik.de/europe/latvia-latest.osm.pbf) which is currently 96 MB in size.
+The chosen data subset that is used is [Latvia’s OSM data](https://download.geofabrik.de/europe/latvia.html) which is currently 96 MB in size (compared to 58 GB for the whole planet).
 Furthermore, the [wiki importance data](https://www.nominatim.org/data/wikimedia-importance.sql.gz) and the GeoTIFF file that has the OSM views data are downloaded to be used for the places’ importance score computation.
 The first step is to import Latvia’s OSM data and wiki importance data into Nominatim’s database.
 This is done by putting the Latvia's OSM file and the wiki importance file into the project directory to initiate the import process using the command below.

 <div align="center">